 Practical implication: if you are considering this school primarily for its academic outcomes, it is worth looking early at the secondary options you would actually be eligible for, because the move at 11 will shape what comes next.
 Kirklees admissions timelines for secondary differ from Reception, so plan those as separate processes.

 This is a state school, so there are no tuition fees.
-Admission is through the local authority process for Reception entry, and demand is clearly above supply in the most recent dataset: 128 applications for 58 offers, with the school marked Oversubscribed and an applications-to-offers ratio of 2.21.
+Admission is through the local authority process for Reception entry, and demand is clearly above supply: 128 applications for 58 offers, with the school marked Oversubscribed and an applications-to-offers ratio of 2.21.
 That level of competition does not mean a place is impossible, but it does mean you should treat it as a realistic risk when house-hunting or planning nursery-to-Reception transition.

-For September 2026 entry, Kirklees published a clear timetable: applications opened 1 September 2025, the on-time deadline was 15 January 2026, and National Offer Day for primary allocations was 16 April 2026.
+For September 2027 entry, Kirklees' verified timetable gives an on-time deadline of 15 January 2027, and National Offer Day for primary allocations is 16 April 2027.
 If you are applying outside the normal round, in-year processes are different and usually rely on current vacancies rather than planned admissions numbers.

 Because published open-day style events change year to year, the most reliable approach is to check the school’s current visit arrangements and book a tour directly if offered.